American entry into World War I: Business considerations

 J.P.
 Morgan issued loans to France including one in March 1915 and, following negotiations with the Anglo-French Financial Commission, another joint loan to Britain and France in October 1915, the latter amounting to US$500,000,000.
 Although the stance of the US government was that stopping such financial assistance could hasten the end of the war and therefore save lives, little was done to insure adherence to the ban on loans, in part due to pressure from Allied governments and US business interests.

 The US steel industry had faced difficulties and declining profits during the recession of 1913–1914.
 As war began in Europe, however, the increased demand for tools of war began a period of heightened productivity that alleviated many US industrial companies from the low-growth environment of the recession.
 Bethlehem Steel took particular advantage of the increased demand for armaments abroad.
 Prior to US entrance into the war, these companies benefited from unrestricted commerce with sovereign customers abroad.
-After President Wilson issued his declaration of war, the companies were subjected to price controls created by the US Trade Commission in order to insure that the US armed forces would have access to the necessary armaments.
+After President Wilson issued his declaration of war, the companies were subjected to price controls created by the US Trade Commission in order to ensure that the US armed forces would have access to the necessary armaments.

 By the end of the war in 1918, Bethlehem Steel had produced 65,000 pounds of forged military products and 70 million pounds of armor plate, 1.1 billion pounds of steel for shells, and 20.1 million rounds of artillery ammunition for Britain and France.
 Bethlehem Steel took advantage of the domestic armaments market and produced 60% of the US weaponry and 40% of the artillery shells used in the war.
 Even with price controls and a lower profit margin on manufactured goods, the profits resulting from wartime sales expanded the company into the third largest manufacturing company in the country.
 Bethlehem Steel became the primary arms supplier for the United States and other allied powers again in 1939.